o5edaxi/paloversion/README.md

 * Develop a simple GUI for the Raspberry Pi + Touchscreen (see [paloversion-gui](https://github.com/o5edaxi/paloversion-gui))
 * (Most importantly) work without an Internet connection or an active support license. **This script works by locating, validating, and uploading the firmware from your computer in a fully automated manner.**

+### NEW in v1.7

+**The tool downloader.py will automatically generate up-to-date csv files as well as download the firmware files to your server, by connecting to firewall or Panorama under active support and using the new "export" function.
+See the Downloader section below.**

 ### NEW in v1.4

 **Threat, config, and license support allows the script to fully prepare a firewall or batch of firewalls for production automatically, without user intervention.**